-In 1939, he presided a delegation consisting of the prominent political figures from Balochistan to attend the Annual Session of Muslim League in Madras.
-He continuously attended the five Annual Session of the Muslim League in 1940 at Lahore, Karachi in 1941, Allahabad in 1942 and Delhi in 1943.
+In 1939, he presided a delegation consisting of prominent political figures from Balochistan to attend the Annual Session of the Muslim League in Madras.
+He continuously attended the five Annual Session of the Muslim League in 1940 at Lahore, Karachi in 1941, Allahabad in 1942, and Delhi in 1943.
 He was also accompanied by a delegation with him in all these Sessions.
-It was due to these continuous and untiring efforts of Mir Jaffer Khan Jamali that the idea of Pakistan and the manifesto of Muslim League became popular in Balochistan.
+It was due to these continuous and untiring efforts of Mir Jaffer Khan Jamali that the idea of Pakistan and the manifesto of the Muslim League became popular in Balochistan.

 To conclude, Mir Jaffer Khan Jamali was a great leader, social reformer, politician, and one of the strong supporters of All India Muslim League and the Quaid-e-Azam.
-His name and fame is still famous in his area and the whole of the Balochistan.
-In the history of Balochistan and the history of Pakistan Movement from Balochistan his name is written in the Golden words.
+His name is still famous in his area and the whole of Balochistan.
+In the history of Balochistan and the history of the Pakistan Movement from Balochistan, his name is written in the Golden words.
 The district of Jafferabad and the Jaffer express train is named after him.
 Moreover, his family is still famous and prevailing in the politics of Balochistan and Pakistan.
 His nephew, Mir Zaffarullah Khan Jamali was the 13th Prime Minister of Pakistan.